enXov/dll-proxy/README.md

 # dll-proxy

 Clean DLL proxy generator using MSVC pragma forwarding - no .def, no .asm, no manual function stubs.
+Windows x64 only.

 ## Why This Exists